tvdboom/ATOM/docs_sources/user_guide/data_management.md

 You might want to compare how a model performs on a dataset transformed through multiple pipelines, each using different transformers.
 For example, on one pipeline with an undersampling strategy and the other with an oversampling strategy.
-To be able to do this, ATOM has the branching system.
+To be able to do this, ATOM has a branching system.

 The branching system helps the user to manage multiple data pipelines